-- Taking the kids to and from school, activities, and sport events
+This involves taking the kids to and from school, activities, and sport events.

-- Assisting with homework or making sure the kids do their homework
+With older kids, you will need to assist with homework or make sure that the kids do their homework.

 An Educare qualification is required to become an Au Pair.
 The minimum qualification requirement is a National Certificate: N4 Educare.
 But, some childminding experience is also needed.